JereKuusela/valheim-upgrade_world/publish/README.md

 # Parameters

-Effective usage of this tool requires understanding the general parameters that are used to filter out affected zones and entities.
+Advanced usage of this tool requires understanding the general parameters that are used to filter out affected zones and entities.
 Following parameters are available to most commands:

 - Biome names to only include those biomes.
 If not given, all biomes are included.
 Available options are: "AshLands", "BlackForest", "DeepNorth", "Meadows", "Mistlands", "Mountain", "Ocean", "Plains" and "Swamp".
 - Minimum and maximum distance as a range "min-max".
 Either of the values can be omitted for either "min" or "-max".